 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Do not become pregnant while taking this medication.
-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
-There is a potential for serious side effects to an unborn child.
+Do not become pregnant while taking this medicine.
+Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
 Men should not father a child while taking this medicine.
-Birth control pills may not work properly while you are taking this medicine.
-Talk with your doctor or health care professional about your birth control options while taking this medicine.
-Talk to your health care professional or pharmacist for more information.
+There is potential for serious harm to an unborn child.
+Talk to your health care provider for more information.
 Do not breast-feed an infant while taking this medicine or for 1 month after the last dose.

 Side effects that you should report to your doctor or health care professional as soon as possible: